tytydraco/yessleep/out/I_once_gave_feedback_to_a_rival_writer_Twenty_years_later_I_paid_the_price.md

 But in a deeper way, the story was shit.
 It had always been shit.
 It would always be shit.
 And what he’d been doing for the last decade was polishing shit.

 And if I hadn’t been afraid for my life, I might have told him my real advice: to give up on it.
 This story was for practice.
-Maybe the next one would be better and than the next one after that.
+Maybe the next one would be better, and then the next one after that.
 Maybe he’d need to write ten thousand pages, and then finally, on the ten-thousand and first page, he’d actually produce something good.

 That wasn’t to say revisions were worthless.
 Usually, they helped.
 You could go from okay to good.
 Even good to great.
 But sometimes, you just had a fucking trash fire, and no amount of fiddling with the garbage was going to save it.

 “Extraordinary,” he muttered to himself, walking over and grabbing his sword.
 “Extraordinary.”
 Has I said the wrong thing?
-I imagined all the places where he might plunge the blade?
+I imagined all the places where he might plunge the blade.
 Was he the sort of man who’d kill me quickly, slashing my throat or burying the steel in my ribcage?
-Or was he the cruel kind who’d want me to suffer, slicing open my stomach, matching me bleed out slowly.
+Or was he the cruel kind who’d want me to suffer, slicing open my stomach, watching me bleed out slowly.

 “Anthony,” I said, ready to beg.
 “What I meant was–”